validator-labs/validatorctl/README.md

 `validatorctl` provides several commands for managing validator plugins.
 Below are some common commands:

-- Install validator plugins with the `validator install` command.
+- Install validator and plugins in a cluster, and apply validation rules with the `validator install --apply` command.
 - Describe validation results with the `validator describe` command.
 - Re-configure validator plugins after they've been installed with the `validator upgrade` command.
 - Uninstall the validator and all plugins with the `validator uninstall` command.
+- Directly invoke validation rules with the `validator rules check` command.

 Refer to the [subcommands](./docs/subcommands.md) page to learn more about each command.
 You can also issue the `validator help` command to learn more about the available commands.